UtkarshTheDev/HomeMeal/project-docs/Implementation-Plan.md

      - **MakerDashboard:** Tabs for Food Management, Meals, Orders, Gigs, Wallet, Chat.
      - **DeliveryDashboard:** Tabs for Delivery Requests, Orders, Wallet, Chat.

+_Status: [✓] DONE_
+Created role-specific dashboards using bottom tab navigation with distinct tabs for each user role.
+Implemented the chef-foods.tsx screen for makers to browse and select foods to offer to customers.

-### Step 12: Implement Meal Planning Feature
+### Step 12: Implement Food Selection Feature

-- **Task:** Enable customers to create meal plans manually or using AI.
+- **Task:** Enable makers (chefs) to select foods they can prepare and customers to browse available foods.
 - **How to Do It:**
-  1. Create `src/screens/MealPlanningScreen.js` that:
-     - Fetches meals from Supabase.
-     - Allows users to select meals, choose days (using day pickers), and choose a meal type.
-     - Saves the meal plan to the `meal_plans` table.
-  2. Optionally, add a "Suggest with AI" feature to recommend meals based on user preferences.
+  1. Create components to display food items with selection functionality.
+  2. Implement screens for makers to browse and select foods from the catalog.
+  3. Add search and filtering capabilities for food discovery.
+  4. Store selections in the `maker_foods` table linking makers to foods.

-_Status: [ ] DONE_
+_Status: [✓] DONE_
+Implemented food selection screens including FoodItem component, ChefFoodCard, and the chef-foods.tsx screen.
+Added functionality for makers to browse, search, filter, and select foods from the catalog.
+Updated authentication to correctly map UI "Chef" role to database "maker" role.
+Enhanced image handling with robust fallback mechanisms using utility functions in imageHelpers.ts, ensuring proper display of food images from the admin-managed catalog.

 ---